freedomofpress/securedrop-docs/docs/network_firewall.rst

 The *Application* and *Monitor Servers* should be set up on separate subnets configured on separate physical NICs, with the *Admin Workstation* also on a separate subnet if possible.
-Including the WAN connection, a minimum of 3 NICs must be available.
-If only 3 are available, the *Admin Workstation* may share a subnet with th *Application Server*.
+Including the WAN connection, a minimum of 4 NICs must be available.

 The abstract ruleset required by SecureDrop can be described as follows: